bigmat18/Mindflayer/100. Notes/Memory Organization in Single Core.md

 ##### [[Memory Controllers (MINF)]]

 ### Address Mapping Schemes
-A system can feature several DIMM Macro-Modules (MM) to provide a high-capacity and high-[[Processing Bandwidth|bandwidth]] memory.
+A system can feature several DIMM Macro-Modules (MM) to provide a high-capacity and high-[[Processing Bandwidth & Throughput|bandwidth]] memory.
 The question is: How can we distribute the cache lines among the different MMs?
 ##### Solution 1: Sequential Memory Organization

 ![[Pasted image 20250518001225.png | 500]]